j-a-s-d/wuse/README.md

 ## CHARACTERISTICS

 * no external dependencies
-* self-documenting api (descriptive long proc names)
+* self-documenting api (descriptive "long" function names)
 * full unit testing [TODO]
 * markdown documentation [TODO]

 ## FEATURES

-* wraps the Custom Element Registry usage: just create your class extending from a Wuse HTML Element class, register it and then instantiate it as you need (class names are converted into valid custom elements, ex: 'My_Element' is converted into my-element)
+* wraps the Custom Element Registry usage: just create your class extending from a Wuse HTML Element class, register it and then instantiate it as you need (class names are converted into valid custom elements, ex: 'My_Element' class is converted into 'my-element' tag)
 * creates a functional structure over the Shadow DOM: a root element, a style element and a main element
 * does not block nor interfere with direct DOM access (good when dealing with legacy webs, allowing progressive migrations)
 * allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file